-There are also practical considerations that influence our choice to carry minimal equipment.
-Marriage celebrations can be pretty hectic.
+Us carrying minimal equipment also benefits you in more practical ways as well.
+Weddings can be pretty hectic.
 Things move pretty quickly.
-For that reason, a wedding photographer needs to be agile and free to follow the action.
+For that reason, a Washington, DC, wedding photographer needs to be agile and free to follow the action.
 Mobility is absolutely critical.
-Having bulky lights set up can potentially limit the ground the photographer can cover.
+Having bulky lights set up can potentially limit the ground we can cover.
 If there are moments happening outside the reach of the lights, then they are lost forever.

-In the same vein, there usually is not a lot of extra time on a wedding day.
-Brides and grooms tend to pack the schedule as tightly as possible.
+In the same vein, there is almost certainly not going to be a lot of extra time on your wedding day.
+To fit in everything you want to do, you will probably have to pack the schedule as tightly as possible.
 Because of this, any small delays will throw things off.
-When that happens, the planner will be looking for ways to catch back up.
-The easiest way to do this is to cut into the family formals and couples portraits.
-No wedding photographer is happy about this, but there is often not a lot we can do about it.
+When that happens, your wedding planner will be looking for ways to catch back up.
+The easiest way to do this is often to cut into the family formals and couples portraits.
 The wedding reception usually needs to start on time so that it can finish on schedule.
-So we just have to work quickly to create treasured family formals and unforgettable couples portraits.
+Because we want your wedding day to run as smoothly as possible, we do what we can to accommodate any changes.
+So we just work quickly to create treasured family formals and unforgettable couples portraits.
 And that means we do not have the time to mess with complex lighting setups.
-We need to be able to pose the subjects, light them and fire away.
+We need to be able to pose you, your intended and your families, light you and fire away.

-With all these challenges on a wedding day, you can imagine how excited we were to get a handheld apparatus that delivers studio-quality lighting.
+With all these challenges on a wedding day, you can imagine how excited we were to get a handheld apparatus that delivers clients like you studio-quality lighting.
 The MagMod MagBox is a new product that recently came on the market, and it has revolutionized our approach to portraiture.
-It has allowed us to make our clients look like professional models with minimal setup time.
+It has allowed us to make you and your beloved look like professional models with minimal setup time.
 The MagBox is basically an umbrella that is two feet in diameter at its widest.
 It has an attachment that we can affix to a stand or use as a handle.
 We attach our flash(es) to the back of the apparatus with a magnet.
 A white cloth then covers the opening.
-The latter diffuses the light emitted from the flashes, illuminating brides and grooms in a soft, flattering manner.
+The latter diffuses the light emitted from the flashes, illuminating couples like you in a soft, flattering manner.

 We got the brides-to-be in position on Olmsted Island just as the sun was sinking below the hills on the Virginia side of the falls.
 We started by posing them in a very flattering and romantic way.
 We asked them to both face the camera.
 That works well when there is a considerable height difference between the fiancés.
 As you can see, the taller bride was able to hug her future spouse from behind without obscuring her own face.
 Then we set our camera exposure to the correct level for the sky and water behind them.
 Finally, we aimed the MagBox at the brides.
 We stood a bit to the left of them, so that the shorter woman’s shadow did not fall on her partner’s face.
 Once all of this was set, we took the picture.